 The 2025 Chevrolet C8 Corvette ZR1 brings serious speed and power to the table.
 As the first Corvette equipped with factory turbochargers, it’s also the fastest and most powerful version to date.
 Built on the Z06’s impressive 5.5-liter V8 engine, the ZR1 steps things up a notch with even more horsepower and performance tweaks.
 But despite its incredible specs, there are two American hypercars that manage to leave the ZR1 in their rearview mirrors.
+(Source: Chevrolet)

 A Closer Look at the 2025 Corvette ZR1

 Chevrolet’s 2025 Corvette lineup includes three trims: the Stingray, the Z06, and the all-new ZR1.
 While the first two remain mostly unchanged for the model year, the ZR1 is built to dominate.
-With 1,064 horsepower and 838 lb-ft of torque from its twin-turbocharged V8 engine, the ZR1 rockets to a top speed of 233 mph.
+With 1,064 horsepower and 828 lb-ft of torque from its twin-turbocharged V8 engine, the ZR1 rockets to a top speed of 233 mph.
 This makes it the fastest Corvette ever built and a true standout in the sub-$1 million price category.
+(Source: Chevrolet)

 Here’s a quick breakdown of the ZR1’s key stats: